 Yet the loss of captain Marcus North sparked a collapse that saw five wickets fall in the space of 25 balls.
-In the end, Jones’ solitary boundary secured a one-wicket win with three deliveries unused.
+In the end, Jones’ solitary boundary secured a with three deliveries unused.

 Wicketkeeper Mark Wallace cracked 70 from 57 deliveries and Chris Cooke added 44 to lay the foundations for Glamorgan’s chase.

 Earlier, seamer Michael Hogan returned 4-34 to help limit Somerset to 222 for eight, although that represented a useful recovery.

 After being inserted, Somerset initially slipped to 64 for four and were grateful for a stand of 116 between England internationals Jos Buttler and Nick Compton.

 Buttler’s 67 came from just 49 balls and Compton held the innings together with 50 off 75.

 Hogan struck with the fourth ball of the match, pinning back the off stump of out-of-form Somerset captain Marcus Trescothick.

 Craig Kieswetter, fresh from striking 126 not out against Gloucestershire Gladiators, and Peter Trego also fell to Hogan either side of Jones bowling former Glamorgan skipper Alviro Petersen.

 Trego hit 42 and more clean hitting came from Buttler, who took Somerset into three figures with a six off Jim Allenby.

 Fifty-four runs were gathered in the four overs of batting powerplay, which ended with Compton being cleaned up by a Hogan full-toss.